lkmali/NodeJSCode/README.md

 * **A pure backend project**: I have experienced that when a backend is developed clubbed with a frontend then in the future it becomes really difficult to scale.
 We would want to create a separate backend project that servers many websites and mobile apps.

 # Getting started
+## How to install and run in local

 - Clone the repository
 ```
 git clone  <git lab template url> <project_name>